Aiming to get more people cycling, more often on our ever-expanding cycling network

 Whether you are cycling recreationally, as a sport, or as a mode of transport; Middlesbrough Council wants to get 'More people cycling, more often'.

-Middlesbrough has an ever-expanding cycling network, which boasts numerous facilities catering for the needs of cyclists.
-These facilities include:
+Middlesbrough has an ever-expanding cycling network, currently consisting of over 89km of cycle friendly infrastructure.
+The town also boasts numerous opportunities, catering for the needs of cyclists.
+These include:

 - Middlesbrough Cycle Centre - Located in Middlesbrough Bus Station and managed by Middlesbrough Environment City.
 The centre offers free, indoor, manned and secure cycle parking, along with lockers, showering facilities and help and advice.

 - Middlesbrough Cycle Circuit - A 1km closed road racing cycle circuit, open for events and use by the public.

 - Middlesbrough Bike Academy - Located at Gate Lodge West, Albert Park.
 The Academy is a mobile cycle training facility, specialising in cycle maintenance.

 - Middlesbrough Cycle map [1Mb] - All of Middlesbrough's cycle network.